WordPress/gutenberg/docs/how-to-guides/plugin-sidebar.md

 Note: The `getEditedPostAttribute` call is used to retrieve the most recent values of the post, including user editions that haven't been yet saved.

-Confirm it working by updating the code, reloading, and open the sidebar.
+Confirm it's working by updating the code, reloading, and opening the sidebar.
 The input's content is no longer `Initial value` but a void string.
 Users can't type values yet, but you can check that the component is updated if the value in the store changes.
 Open the browser's console, execute

 ```js
 wp.data